LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 Unfortunately, friction is hard to quantify, to the dismay of those who think they can replace product vision with a good spreadsheet.
 With good telemetry you can detect some friction (e.g. through dead clicks), but there is no KPI to measure friction as a whole.
-And no, [NPS](https://en.wikipedia.org/wiki/Net_promoter_score) isn't it, and [you’re using it wrong anyway](https://jmspool.medium.com/net-promoter-score-considered-harmful-and-what-ux-professionals-can-do-about-it-fe7a132f4430).
+And no, [NPS](https://en.wikipedia.org/wiki/Net_promoter_score) isn't it, and [you’re probably using it wrong anyway](https://jmspool.medium.com/net-promoter-score-considered-harmful-and-what-ux-professionals-can-do-about-it-fe7a132f4430).
-Instead, the negative emotions from friction will erode nearly all metrics (churn, conversion, etc.), and product folks will run circles like [blind men touching an elephant](https://en.wikipedia.org/wiki/Blind_men_and_an_elephant) trying to figure out why.
+Instead, the negative emotions from friction will erode nearly all metrics (churn, conversion, etc.), and product folks will run circles trying to figure out why like [blind men touching an elephant](https://en.wikipedia.org/wiki/Blind_men_and_an_elephant).
-This is why it is so important for data to be supplemented by actual **product vision** and **proactive, [first-principles](https://www.intercom.com/blog/peeling-back-to-first-principles/) design**.
+This is why it is so important for data to be supplemented by actual **product vision** and **proactive, [first-principles](https://www.intercom.com/blog/peeling-back-to-first-principles/) product leadership**.

 [Steve Jobs](https://en.wikipedia.org/wiki/Steve_Jobs) may have had his flaws, but he was exactly the kind of visionary who proactively and aggressively eliminated friction.
 He disrupted entire industries by challenging the status quo and pushing back on friction that was presented as inevitable.
 He saw every unnecessary choice, delay, or piece of jargon as friction to be eliminated, and did not need KPIs to tell him so.
 _Do mice really need multiple buttons?
-Do computers really need a manual?
 Does installing software really need multiple steps?
 Do smartphones really need a stylus?_
 Of course, this only worked because he did not have a manager to convince.